Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 # The Annotation Procedure

-You will first have to pass the qualification test, which consists of five questions. **You only have one attempt and you can only pass by annotating all of them correctly.** Carefully look at the sentences and determine which sense is more likely (or both/neither).
+You will first have to pass the qualification test, which consists of five questions. **You only have one attempt and you are only allowed one mistake.** Carefully look at the sentences and determine which sense is more likely (or both/neither).

 **If you fail at the qualification test**: You will not be able to start the annotation. ***IMPORTANT***: **Remember to copy the Screen-Out Completion Code that will be displayed to Prolific.** If we see that an honest effort was made, you will get a small amount of money as compensation for your time.